icon-project/t-bears/README.md

-# ICON SCORE development suite (T-Bears) TUTORIAL
+# ICON SCORE Development Suite (T-Bears) Tutorial

 This tutorial is intended to give an introduction to using T-Bears.
 This guide will walk you through the basics of setting up your development environment and the usage of T-Bears CLI commands.

 T-Bears is a suite of development tools for SCORE.
 T-Bears provides a project template for SCORE to help you start right away.
 You can code and test your smart contract locally in an emulated environment, and when ready, deploy SCORE onto the ICON network from command-line interface.

 ## Components
 ![Components](https://github.com/icon-project/t-bears/raw/master/images/components.png)

 ### ICON RPC Server
 A module that handles ICON JSON-RPC API request and sends response back to the client.

 ### ICON Service
 A module that manages the lifecycle of SCORE and its execution.
 SCORE's state transition is stored in a database.

 ### T-Bears CLI
 T-Bears Command Line Interface.
-Supports following functions :
+Supports following functions:
  * Manage T-Bears service
  * Deploy SCORE
  * Send transaction
  * Send query request

-For the details, see below '[Command-line Interfaces(CLIs)](#command-line-interfacesclis)' chapter.
+For the details, see below '[Command-line Interfaces (CLIs)](#command-line-interfaces-clis)' chapter.

 ### T-Bears Block Manager
-LoopChain emulator for T-Bears Service.
+Loopchain emulator for T-Bears Service.
 It does not have full 'consensus' and 'peer management' functions.
 This module handles transaction and emulates block generation.

 ### Message queue
 Message queue is used for inter-component communication.